percona/postgres/contrib/pg_tde/documentation/docs/how-to/uninstall.md

 ## Troubleshooting: PANIC checkpoint not found on restart

-This happens when WAL encryption is still enabled but the `pg_tde` library has already been removed.
+This can happen if WAL encryption was not properly disabled before removing `pg_tde` from `shared_preload_libraries`, such as when the server was not restarted after disabling encryption.

 If you see the following error when restarting the PostgreSQL cluster: